February 5, 2024

-Free online learning platforms like EdApp offer an easy way to put together your safety topics for work and share the content with your team.
+Free online learning platforms like EdApp offer an easy way to put together 5 min safety topics for work and share the content with your team.
 Thanks to their responsive authoring tool and microlearning templates, all you need to do is copy and paste your workplace safety content or import your powerpoint training, hit publish, and you’re all good to go.
 If you want to achieve a better-looking design for your slides, you can also use their Canva integration to add professional-looking graphics, text, custom imagery, animation, and video.

-To reiterate, there are several opportunities to communicate the workplace safety hazards and practices to your team:
+To reiterate, there are several opportunities to communicate hazards in the workplace and safety practices to your team: